factor-io/newrelic-metrics-gem/README.md

     gem 'newrelic-metrics', '~> 0.0.3'

+# Pro account required
+This client uses a New Relic API which is blocked only for Pro accounts.
+You can get a free trial account from New Relic, but thereafter this will require a paid account.

 ## Authentication
 The API Key is kind hard to find in New Relic console.
 Here is how you find it...